Paul Gambaccini: Education

 Born in the Bronx, New York City, Gambaccini studied at Dartmouth College, where he obtained a degree in history in 1970.

-He then migrated to the United Kingdom and attended University College, Oxford, where he studied for a degree in politics, philosophy and economics.
+Gambaccini then migrated to the United Kingdom and attended University College, Oxford, where he studied philosophy, politics and economics.
 He has since returned to Oxford, where he delivered a series of lectures in January and February 2009, as the News International Visiting Professor of Broadcast Media.
-In February 2010 he was invited by the Vice-Chancellor of Oxford University, Andrew Hamilton to deliver the inaugural LGBT lecture Out on Monday to the university's LGBT staff, students and faculty.
+In February 2010 he was invited by the vice-chancellor of the University of Oxford, Andrew Hamilton, to deliver the inaugural LGBT lecture Out on Monday to the university's LGBT staff, students and faculty.

 Broadcasting career

 Gambaccini's broadcasting career began at Dartmouth College, where he was music director of the now-defunct WDCR, a college-owned-and-operated Top 40 radio station.
-Gambaccini may have first achieved wider prominence when his tips for playlisted songs likely to see greater chart action were published in the May 11, 1968 issue of the international trade publication Billboard, alongside similar tips from radio programming talent at major commercial stations across the United States.
+Gambaccini may have first achieved wider prominence when his tips for playlisted songs likely to see greater chart action were published in the 11 May 1968, issue of the international trade publication Billboard, alongside similar tips from radio programming talent at major commercial stations across the United States.

 Having left Oxford, Gambaccini considered further study in law at Harvard or Yale, but had the opportunity of writing for Rolling Stone magazine, as British correspondent.
 He attributes his broadcasting career to this post—especially an interview in 1973 with Elton John which brought him to the attention of BBC Radio producer John Walters who arranged for him to host on BBC Radio 1.

-Gambaccini then started broadcasting in the UK, on BBC Radio 1, September 1974, which he did for 13 years, first as a music reporter on the John Peel Saturday show Rockspeak.
-He presented the series All American Heroes from 1974, a series showcasing US talent.
-In September 1975 he began the show he was to front for the next 11 years, highlighting the weeks' music in the US chart.
-The show was broadcast every Saturday afternoon until his last show on February 8, 1986.
+Gambaccini then started broadcasting in the UK, on BBC Radio 1, from September 1974, first as a music reporter on the John Peel Saturday show Rockspeak and as presenter of All American Heroes.
+The following year, he started a show focussing on the weeks' music in the US chart which was to continue for over a decade.
+The show was broadcast every Saturday afternoon until his last show on 8 February 1986.
 Thereafter, he moved to independent radio to host American Countdown.
 In 1990, he returned to Radio 1, but left during the tenure of controller Matthew Bannister in 1993.